renesas-rz/rz_benchmark_demo/doc/how-to-build.md

 	```

 6. Apply a patch
-Apply a patch when you use VLP v3.0.5-update3.
+Apply a patch if it is available in the VLP.
 	```bash
 	$ cd $WORK/
 	$ patch -p1 < ${VLP_DIR}/RTK0EF0045Z0021AZJ-v3.0.5-update3/v3.0.5-to-v3.0.5update3.patch